gammasoft/balanca-ui-chrome/README.md

 # balanca-ui-chrome
-Front-end em formato de extensão do Google Chrome para interagir com Gammasoft Balança
+Front-end em formato de extensão do Google Chrome para interagir com a API do Gammasoft Balança